 Often times, tax audits are prompted by beliefs of a taxpayer’s personal vehicles being used for business needs.
 If you are claiming 100 percent business use of a vehicle, the IRS will likely be auditing your return to more thoroughly check these claims.
 An audit officer will expect evidence regarding all of the trips that you’ve made throughout the past year with this vehicle, so careful recording of mileage, the clients or potential clients you are meeting with, and the reason for the meeting is an essential event your business is audited.

 Client entertainment is an often overused and abused business expense and deduction in the eyes of the IRS.
 After the 2017 Tax Cuts and Jobs Act, rules have changed regarding what is permissible and possible to deduct, so it can be tricky to navigate.
 Remember, the general rule is that regarding client meals, 50% of the cost is allowed.
 The IRS states that an expense must be “ordinary and necessary”, which means that lavish or luxurious expenses could get you on the audit list.
 It’s important to keep all receipts, a record of dates and times, a detailed description of the expense, and the business purpose and business relationship of the client in order to have essential information at hand need be at the time of an audit.

 Failing to report all income

-It may seem simple, but many business owners gloss over sources of income that leads them to trouble come tax time.
+It may seem simple, but many business owners gloss over sources of income that lead them to trouble come tax time.
 Taxpayers are expected by the IRS to report all income made in the United States, which includes funds being held in offshore bank accounts or cash payments, no matter their size Business owners should also avoid commingling whenever possible.
 Mixing business and personal expenses is a surefire way to run into confusion when it comes time to file, making it likely to make an error or omission in income.

 How do I prevent my business from getting audited by the IRS?